aoguai/LiYing/docs/README-EN.md

 Furthermore, `photo-type` and `photo-sheet-size` also support direct input of strings in the format `XXXpx x XXXpx`, representing width and height.

+## Changelog

+- **2024/08/06 Update**
+  - Added support for entering width and height in pixels directly for `photo-type` and `photo-sheet-size`, and support for configuration via `data.ini`.
+  - Fixed issues related to some i18n configurations; now compatible with both English and Chinese settings.
+  - Fixed other known bugs.

 ## Acknowledgments

 The project was created to help my parents complete their work more easily.
 I would like to thank my parents for their support.